Imperial Oil (NYSEAMERICAN:IMO) Price Target Raised to C$56.00

-Imperial Oil (NYSEAMERICAN:IMO) (TSE:IMO) had its price objective increased by Scotiabank from C$52.00 to C$56.00 in a report published on Thursday morning, The Fly reports.
+Imperial Oil (NYSEAMERICAN:IMO) (TSE:IMO) had its price target increased by Scotiabank from C$52.00 to C$56.00 in a research note issued to investors on Thursday, The Fly reports.

-Several other equities analysts have also recently issued reports on the company.
-Royal Bank of Canada boosted their target price on Imperial Oil from C$47.00 to C$51.00 and gave the company an average rating in a research note on Monday, November 1st.
-National Bank Financial boosted their target price on Imperial Oil from C$45.00 to C$49.00 and gave the company a sector perform rating in a research note on Wednesday, September 29th.
-TheStreet raised Imperial Oil from a c+ rating to a b rating in a research note on Thursday, November 18th.
-TD Securities upped their price target on Imperial Oil from C$44.00 to C$46.00 and gave the stock a hold rating in a research note on Monday, November 8th.
-Finally, Zacks Investment Research cut Imperial Oil from a buy rating to a hold rating and set a $38.00 price target on the stock. in a research note on Monday, January 3rd.
-Ten analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
-According to MarketBeat.com, the company has an average rating of Hold and an average price target of $45.73.
+Several other equities analysts have also weighed in on the company.
+CIBC lifted their price objective on Imperial Oil from C$48.00 to C$50.00 and gave the company a neutral rating in a research note on Friday, October 15th.
+TD Securities lifted their price objective on Imperial Oil from C$44.00 to C$46.00 and gave the stock a hold rating in a report on Monday, November 8th.
+National Bank Financial lifted their price objective on Imperial Oil from C$45.00 to C$49.00 and gave the stock a sector perform rating in a report on Wednesday, September 29th.
+Royal Bank of Canada boosted their price target on Imperial Oil from C$47.00 to C$51.00 and gave the company an average rating in a report on Monday, November 1st.
+Finally, Credit Suisse Group boosted their price target on Imperial Oil from C$45.00 to C$48.00 and gave the company a neutral rating in a report on Monday, November 15th.
+Ten equities research analysts have rated the stock with a hold rating and six have given a buy rating to the company.
+Based on data from MarketBeat.com, Imperial Oil has an average rating of Hold and an average price target of $45.73.

-The company also recently announced a quarterly dividend, which was paid on Saturday, January 1st.
-Shareholders of record on Friday, December 3rd were issued a $0.2189 dividend.
-This is an increase from Imperial Oil’s previous quarterly dividend of $0.22.
-The ex-dividend date of this dividend was Thursday, December 2nd.
-This represents a $0.88 dividend on an annualized basis and a yield of 2.18%.
-Imperial Oil’s dividend payout ratio is currently 129.23%.
+The firm also recently declared a quarterly dividend, which was paid on Saturday, January 1st.
+Shareholders of record on Friday, December 3rd were given a dividend of $0.2189 per share.
+This represents a $0.88 dividend on an annualized basis and a yield of 2.16%.
+The ex-dividend date was Thursday, December 2nd.
+This is a positive change from Imperial Oil’s previous quarterly dividend of $0.22.
+Imperial Oil’s payout ratio is 129.23%.

-A number of hedge funds have recently bought and sold shares of IMO.
-Foundation Resource Management Inc. increased its position in Imperial Oil by 100.0% in the fourth quarter.
-Foundation Resource Management Inc. now owns 21,450 shares of the energy company’s stock worth $774,000 after buying an additional 10,725 shares in the last quarter.
-Guinness Asset Management LTD increased its position in Imperial Oil by 3.0% in the third quarter.
-Guinness Asset Management LTD now owns 341,766 shares of the energy company’s stock worth $10,108,000 after buying an additional 9,800 shares in the last quarter.
-Bank of New York Mellon Corp increased its position in Imperial Oil by 0.7% in the third quarter.
-Bank of New York Mellon Corp now owns 268,784 shares of the energy company’s stock worth $8,483,000 after buying an additional 1,806 shares in the last quarter.
-Two Sigma Advisers LP grew its position in shares of Imperial Oil by 66.2% during the third quarter.
-Two Sigma Advisers LP now owns 211,645 shares of the energy company’s stock worth $6,680,000 after purchasing an additional 84,300 shares in the last quarter.
-Finally, Two Sigma Investments LP grew its position in shares of Imperial Oil by 8.7% during the third quarter.
-Two Sigma Investments LP now owns 549,682 shares of the energy company’s stock worth $17,348,000 after purchasing an additional 43,996 shares in the last quarter.
-20.97% of the stock is currently owned by institutional investors.
+Institutional investors have recently made changes to their positions in the company.
+Scotia Capital Inc. lifted its holdings in shares of Imperial Oil by 83.5% in the second quarter.
+Scotia Capital Inc. now owns 203,473 shares of the energy company’s stock valued at $6,196,000 after buying an additional 92,587 shares during the period.
+Deutsche Bank AG lifted its holdings in shares of Imperial Oil by 9.9% in the third quarter.
+Deutsche Bank AG now owns 587,646 shares of the energy company’s stock valued at $18,546,000 after buying an additional 53,102 shares during the period.
+Grantham Mayo Van Otterloo & Co.
+LLC lifted its holdings in shares of Imperial Oil by 40.8% in the second quarter.
+Grantham Mayo Van Otterloo & Co.
+LLC now owns 679,000 shares of the energy company’s stock valued at $20,675,000 after buying an additional 196,700 shares during the period.
+Amundi acquired a new stake in shares of Imperial Oil during the second quarter worth $21,064,000.
+Finally, American Century Companies Inc. acquired a new stake in shares of Imperial Oil during the second quarter worth $337,000.
+Institutional investors and hedge funds own 20.97% of the company’s stock.

 Imperial Oil Ltd. engages in the provision of integrated oil business.
 It operates through the following business segments: Upstream, Downstream, Chemical, and Corporate and Other.
 The Upstream segment includes the exploration and production of crude oil, natural gas, synthetic oil, and bitumen.
 The Downstream segment focuses on refining crude oil into petroleum products.